atodorov/atodorov.github.com/source/_posts/2014-02-07-tip-how-to-build-updates.img-for-fedora.markdown

 to easily build one from a working installation tree.

-Instead of using the git sources to build an updates.img I prefer using the SRPM from the tree which I am installing.
-This way the resulting updates image will be more consistent with the anaconda version already available in the tree.
-And in theory everything you need to build it should already be available as well.
+Instead of using the git sources to build an updates.img I prefer using the SRPM from the tree which I am installing. <strike>This way the resulting updates image will be more consistent with the anaconda version already available in the tree.
+And in theory everything you need to build it should already be available as well.</strike>
+**UPDATE 2014-02-08:** You can also build the `updates.img` from the git source tree which is shown at the bottom of this article.

 The following steps work for me on a Fedora 20 system.

 * Download the source RPM for anaconda from the tree and extract the sources to a working directory.
 Then;